mlavi/hugo/content/post/first.md

  exercise in transferring most of the standard content management system functionality into smaller tools and libraries which inverts the work flow from typing content into a WYSIWYG form-based editor to add formatting to simple markdown during writing.
- I think the journey was be worth it because I caught glimpses which validate this efficient approach:
+ I think the journey was worth it because I caught glimpses which validate this efficient approach:

 - I can blog from the command line and presumably anywhere (including my phone) with some setup.
 - I can test the build of my content, templates, and enhanced work on those elements.
-- Everything under revision control, therefore: blog + content = testable software!
+- Everything under revision control, therefore blog + content = testable software!

 ### A Static Web CMS?